1995 kidnapping of western tourists in Kashmir: Rescue attempt

 According to the US-based Terrorism Research Center, Norwegian Forsvarets Spesialkommando (FSK) made an attempt to locate and rescue the Norwegian hostage Ostrø.
 "In 1995, a small force from the unit was deployed in the Kashmir region of India in an attempt to find and free a Norwegian citizen who was held hostage and later beheaded by the Al-Faran guerrillas."
 The attempt was not successful.
 The Terrorism Research Center presented the information about FSK's missions in Kashmir without prejudice.
-The Norwegian Ministry of Defence has never admitted such an action had taken place.
+The Ministry of Defence (Norway) has never admitted such an action had taken place.

 Aftermath

 The kidnappings were widely covered by western press and helped bring terrorism in Kashmir to the international communities attention.
 Donald Hutchings' wife Jane Schelly made repeated trips to the region to try to get some answers in vain.
 In 1997, Indian police exhumed a body that was initially thought to be of British tourist Paul Wells.
 However, subsequent forensic tests showed that the body did not belong to any of the tourists.
 Masood Azhar was subsequently released in exchange for passengers aboard hijacked Indian Airlines Flight 814 along with Ahmed Omar Saeed Sheikh.
-Sheikh was arrested in 2002 and was later tried and convicted for the kidnapping and beheading of Daniel Pearl in Karachi, Pakistan.
+Sheikh was arrested in 2002 and was later tried and convicted for the kidnapping and beheading of Daniel Pearl in Karachi.

 Amjad Farooqi, accused of being one of the kidnappers, was reported killed in Pakistan in September 2004.